Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Matrix**: A table of numbers with rows and columns, used for linear transformations.
 - **Markov Property**: It implies that the action taken by our agent is conditional solely on the present state and independent of the past states and actions.
 - **Mean Squared Error (MSE)**: A loss function that measures error in regression models.
 - **Meta learning** is the art of teaching AI to learn on its own, like a child learning to learn.
+Meta-learning in machine learning refers to learning algorithms that learn from other learning algorithms.
+Most commonly, this means the use of machine learning algorithms that learn how to best combine the predictions from other machine learning algorithms in the field of ensemble learning.
 - **Minkowski Distance**: A distance metric that generalizes Euclidean and Manhattan distances.
 Used in **Clustering, KNN, Geometry**.
 - **Minimum Global (Global Minimum)**: The lowest point of the cost function, representing the smallest possible error.
 - **Minimum Local (Local Minimum)**: A low point in the cost function, which is not necessarily the absolute minimum, where the model may become stuck.